swaroski/neurolib/README.md

 3. **Smart Recommendations**: Get personalized suggestions based on any book
 4. **Library Insights**: AI analysis in the 📊 Insights tab
 5. **Chat Interface**: Ask questions like "Which sci-fi books do you recommend?" or "What books are overdue?"

+### 🌐 Open Library Integration
+1. **Search & Import**: Use the "Import from Open Library" tab
+2. **Search Any Book**: Search by title, author, series, or genre
+3. **One-Click Import**: Click "Import" on any search result
+4. **Quick Import Buttons**: Popular series like Harry Potter, Lord of the Rings
+5. **Automatic Enhancement**: All imported books get AI summaries and genre classification
+6. **Real Book Covers**: Imported books include actual cover images from Open Library

 ### Analytics
 1. Check **📊 Analytics** for data insights